DominikHorn/hashing-old-archive/results/collisions_hash/README.md

 }
 ```

-**NOTE: For some reason Clang is able to produce significantly more efficient MeowHash machine code.
-Sample benchmarks
+**NOTE: For some reason Apple clang 12.0 is able to produce significantly more efficient MeowHash machine code.
+Sample
-indicate up to 80x performance gain when compiled with Clang, making MeowHash the fasted hashing schema throughout.
+benchmarks on my laptop indicate up to 80x performance gain compared to g++ 9.3, making MeowHash the fasted hashing
-Proper benchmarking will be conducted with clang in the future.**
+schema period.
+Proper benchmarking will be conducted with clang on the benchmarking server in the future.**

 ### g++ (Ubuntu 9.3.0-23ubuntu1~16.04) 9.3.0 Intel(R) Core(TM) i9-9900K 16 Core @ 3.60GHz